block-hczhai/block2-preview/docs/source/user/keywords.rst

     This keyword can only be used with density matrix or transition density matrix calculations.
     The default is ``auto``. ``lowmem`` uses less memory, but the complexity can be higher.

+simple\_parallel
+    Optional.
+Followed by an empty string (same as ``ij``) or ``ij`` or ``kl``.
+When this keyword is not given, the conventional parallel rule for QC-DMRG will be used.
+Otherwise, the simple parallel scheme based on distributing integral according to ``ij`` or ``kl`` indices is used.
+    When ``qc_mpo_type`` is auto, this simple scheme will also change the center for middle transformation to reduce the MPO bond dimension.
+The simple parallel scheme may be good for saving per-processor MPO memory cost for large scale parallelized DMRG.

 one\_body\_parallel\_rule
     Optional keyword with no associated value.
 If given, the more efficient parallelization rule will be used to distribute the MPO.
 This rule only works when the two-body term is zero or purely local.